chasclane/packet-projects-broken-/README.md

 # Charlie's Packet Adventure

-### An exciting adventure taking some of our favorite tools with us on a journey to deploying on Packet.com.
+### An exciting adventure taking place!
+Alongside some of our favorite DevOps tools, let's go on a deployment journey to Packet.com!
-Some of these involved in this project include: Ansible, Kubernetes, GitHub, and GitHub Actions, all helping us arrive at our destination: **Packet Bare Metal!!**
+Some of the tools we'll be using in this project include: Ansible, Kubernetes, GitHub, and GitHub Actions, all helping us arrive at our destination: **Packet Bare Metal!**

 ## Before We Begin